 - Determine the identity and contact information of the Complainant - In coordination with campus partners (e.g., the Title IX Coordinator), initiate or assist with any necessary supportive measures - Identify all policies implicated by the alleged misconduct - Assist the Title IX Coordinator with conducting an initial assessment to determine if there is reasonable cause to believe the Respondent has violated policy - If there is insufficient evidence to support reasonable cause, the process is closed with no further action - Commence a thorough, reliable, and impartial investigation by developing a strategic investigation plan, including a witness list, evidence list, intended investigation timeframe, and order of interviews for all parties and witnesses - Meet with the Complainant to finalize their statement, if necessary - Prepare the initial Notice of Investigation and Allegation (NOIA) on the basis of the initial assessment.
 Notice may be one step or multiple steps, depending on how the investigation unfolds, and potential policy violations may be added or dropped as more is learned.
-Investigators will update the NOIA accordingly and provide it to the parties - Notice should inform the parties of their right to have the assistance of a Pool member as a process Advisor appointed by the College District or other Advisor of their choosing present for all meetings attended by the advisee - When formal notice is being given, it should provide the parties with a written description of the alleged violation(s), a list of all policies allegedly violated, a description of the applicable procedures, and a statement of the potential sanctions/responsive actions that could result - Give an instruction to the parties to preserve any evidence that is directly related to the allegations - Provide the parties and witnesses with an opportunity to review and verify the Investigator's summary notes from interviews and meetings with that specific party or witness - Make good faith efforts to notify the parties of any meeting or interview involving the other party, in advance when possible - Interview all relevant individuals and conduct follow-up interviews as necessary - Allow each party the opportunity to suggest questions they wish the Investigator(s) to ask of the other party and witnesses - Complete the investigation promptly and without unreasonable deviation from the intended timeline - Provide regular status updates to the parties throughout the investigation - Prior to the conclusion of the investigation, summarize for the parties the list of witnesses whose information will be used to render a finding - Write a comprehensive investigation report fully summarizing the investigation and all evidence - Provide parties with a copy of the draft investigation report when it is completed, including all relevant evidence, analysis, and credibility assessments - Provide each party with a full and fair opportunity to respond to the report in writing within ten (10) college business days and incorporate that response into the report - Investigators may choose to respond in writing in the report to the responses of the parties, and/or to share the responses between the parties for their responses, while also ensuring that they do not create a never-ending feedback loop - Provide the final report to the Title IX Coordinator.
+Investigators will update the NOIA accordingly and provide it to the parties - Notice should inform the parties of their right to have the assistance of a Pool member as a process Advisor appointed by the College District or other Advisor of their choosing present for all meetings attended by the advisee - When formal notice is being given, it should provide the parties with a written description of the alleged violation(s), a list of all policies allegedly violated, a description of the applicable procedures, and a statement of the potential sanctions/responsive actions that could result - Give an instruction to the parties to preserve any evidence that is directly related to the allegations - Provide the parties and witnesses with an opportunity to review and verify the Investigator's summary notes from interviews and meetings with that specific party or witness - Make good faith efforts to notify the parties of any meeting or interview involving the other party, in advance when possible - Interview all relevant individuals and conduct follow-up interviews as necessary - Allow each party the opportunity to suggest questions they wish the Investigator(s) to ask of the other party and witnesses - Complete the investigation promptly and without unreasonable deviation from the intended timeline - Provide regular status updates to the parties throughout the investigation - Prior to the conclusion of the investigation, summarize for the parties the list of witnesses whose information will be used to render a finding - Write a comprehensive investigation report fully summarizing the investigation and all evidence - Provide parties with a copy of the draft investigation report when it is completed, including all relevant evidence, analysis, credibility assessments, and recommended finding(s) - Provide each party with a full and fair opportunity to respond to the report in writing within ten (10) college business days and incorporate that response into the report - Investigators may choose to respond in writing in the report to the responses of the parties, and/or to share the responses between the parties for their responses, while also ensuring that they do not create a never-ending feedback loop - Share the report with the Title IX Coordinator or legal counsel for review and feedback - Provide the final report to the Title IX Coordinator and gather, assess, and synthesize evidence without making a finding, conclusion, determination or recommendation - Provide the final report to the Title IX Coordinator.
 Recommend to the Title IX Coordinator a finding, based on a preponderance of the evidence (whether a policy violation is more likely than not)